 How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

-Barcodes and QR codes play a vital role in inventory management, product labeling, and retail operations.
-In Laravel, you can automate sticker generation so your system not only creates codes but also exports them as print-ready PDF labels - perfect for professional use.
+Barcodes and QR codes are crucial for inventory management, product labeling, and retail operations.
+Using Laravel, you can automate sticker generation, create print-ready PDFs, and print professional-quality labels efficiently.

-By the end, you’ll have a production-ready sticker generation module inside your Laravel project.
+By the end, you’ll have a complete sticker generation system ready for production.

 Install via Composer: